jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 46: 9/3/2018,
 Finished setting up basic tests for @freecodecamp Survey Form - excited because I'm turning this into a "real" project I'm going to use on my new website 😀

+### Day 47: 9/4/2018,
+Spent more time working on the Survey Form - battled with testing a bit.
+It was only because I cleaned up the DOM after the first test so of course I couldn't find the elements to test 😂